 This academically rigorous program follows a six-day/week schedule.
 The interdisciplinary curriculum is designed to help students actively discover and understand the complexities of environmental, social, and economic issues in Bhutan.
+Read more about the SFS program model.

 Major academic themes include: